isomerpages/isomerpages-isomergovsg/_resources/3-changing-content-for-your-homepage.md

 # To edit the programme details, go to programmes.yml
 programmes-title: Products and Services
 programmes-subtitle: Co-creating for better value
 programmes-description: Using technology to make an impact, inspire change.
-We have programmes for citizens, businesses and government agencies to get on board.
-Be involved now.
 programmes-more-button: More Products and Services
 programmes-more-button-url: /products-and-services/